For many people under 18, the thought of becoming pregnant and raising a child can be petrifying.

 That said, if you’re a girl who is under 18 and sexually active, it can make sense to be on the pill.
-It's often the first contraception many young women learn about, along with things like condoms.
+It's often one of the first birth control options many young people learn about, along with things like condoms.

-Unfortunately, a reality of healthcare in 2020 is that many of us want to get into the doctor’s chair, get our prescription, and get out of there, with minimal awkward sex chat with our doctor.
+Unfortunately, a reality of healthcare in today's day and age is that many of us want to get into the doctor’s chair, get our prescription, and get out of there, with minimal awkward sex chat with our doctor.

 You’ll need to be assessed by a medical professional before they make the decision, but provided you are a responsible young adult and are able to take the contraceptive correctly, you will usually be prescribed it.

 While specific legislation addressing a doctor's treatment of children exists in South Australia and NSW, the rest of the country makes decisions based on a common law that goes back to a 1986 English House of Lords judgement, Gillick v West Norfolk and Wisbech Area Health Authority .

 This 30+ year-old judgement was found after a mother argued that guidance given to GPs that said doctors could prescribe contraceptives to a person under the age of 16 was unlawful.

-There’s no right or wrong age to start birth control, however it is recommended that you have an established menstrual cycle before potentially disrupting it with the pill.
+There’s no right or wrong age to start birth control, however, it is recommended that you have an established menstrual cycle before potentially disrupting it with the pill.

 In the state of NSW, automatic confidentiality means that you will be able to keep your medical history confidential from your parents if you’re over the age of 16.